the-code-genin/cradle/readme.md

 # Cradle

-Cradle is a light weight MVC framework
+Cradle is a light weight MVC framework for building web apps with PHP.

+It is made with the aim to help php developers avoid working with spaghetti code and embrace the MVC software architecture in as little time as possible.
+It is totally free to use and open source.

+Cradle features a well structured directory, an easy to use CLI tool and uses composer for dependency management.
+It requires at least PHP 7.2 to work properly.

 Developed and maintained by [Mohammed I. Adekunle](https://github.com/Iyiola-am).

 ## Installation

-To install cradle, simply download and place the entire framework's files in your webserver's webroot, configure the web server and you are good to go.
+- Download (clone the repo) and place the files in your web server's root directory
+- Configure the web server to direct all requests to the **public** folder if the applicable file or directory exists in the folder
+- Redirect all other requests to the **public/index.php** file (A sample configuration for apache server has already been provided by default)

 ## Requirements